arjunpjaiswal/pokedex/README.md

 ## 🚀 Features

 - **Pokemon Overview**: Browse a list of Pokemon with their names and images.
+- **Detailed View**: View specific details for each Pokemon, including height, weight, and types.
+- **Client-Side Routing**: Fast and seamless navigation using React Router.
 - **Dynamic Data**: Fetches real-time data from the PokeAPI.
 - **Pagination**: Navigate through the extensive collection of Pokemon using 'Next' and 'Prev' controls.
 - **Responsive Design**: Clean and functional interface (custom CSS).